spacemeshos/poet2/readme.md

 # POET2 - Incremental proofs of elapsed time MVP

 ## Overview
 This repository provides the specs for an MVP implementing the main construction defined in section 4 of this paper [Incremental proofs sequential work](https://eprint.iacr.org/2019/650]).
-For brevity, we call this construction POET2 and refer to this paper in this readme as `POET2 paper`.
+For brevity, we call this construction `POET2` and refer to this paper in this readme as `POET2 paper`.
 POET2 is based on the basic construction defined in the paper [simple proofs of sequential work](https://eprint.iacr.org/2018/183).
-We refer to it in this doc as the 'POET PAPER'.
+We refer to it in this doc as the `POET PAPER`.
 Please read both papers first to get familiar with the protocol.
 As a reference, please also see this [reference go implementation](https://github.com/spacemeshos/poet) of a non-incremental POET construction.